 Note 4: Goods marked as used are cleared with NESREA certificate instead of SON PC/SONCAP.

-Goods imported from one country to another would have to undergo two Custom Clearance Procedure; one at the supply country and the other at the destination country.
-Accordingly, this article has discussed in detail the Import Custom Clearance Procedure for reduced Customs clearance costs in Nigeria.
-Finally, we help with Custom Clearance of some classified goods without the above steps Custom Clearance Procedure in Nigeria.
+Goods imported from one country to another would have to undergo two Custom clearance Procedure.
+Firstly, there is clearance at the supply country and the other at the destination country.
+Accordingly, this article has discussed in detail the Import Custom Clearance procedure for reduced Customs clearance costs in Nigeria.
+Finally, we do Custom clearance of some classified goods without rigidly following the itemized Custom clearance procedure in Nigeria.
 For this reason, contact us at +2349075526276 today.